 13.1.10 - Student Discharge (School Bus)

 If you are applying for a School Bus endorsement, you will be required to demonstrate a student discharge.
-Please refer to Section 10 for additional information.
+Please refer to section 10 of this manual.

 As you approach the student pick up, you must: